Biosafety Cabinets: good practices#

 - UV lights affect plastics lifetime and may damage items left in the Biosafety cabinet

-Would you experience contamination issue or have doubts about good practices in your laboratory setup, create a ticket to get in touch with our biosafety officer that can help you to review your procedures and look at the laboratory setup.
+Or you have doubts about good practices in your laboratory setup, create a ticket to get in touch with our biosafety/quality officers that can help you to review your procedures and look at the laboratory setup.